kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ALTER TABLE `tmp.sql_log` PARTITION BY HASH (DAY(tmstmp)) PARTITIONS 7;

 As the day number of today is 28, the modulus by 7 of which is 0, partition 0 should be effected.
-To test it, I truncated the table, initiated an operation which would change data, got 154 entries in my table `tmp.sql_log` in partition `p0`.
+To test it, I initiated an operation which would change data, got 154 entries in my table `tmp.sql_log` in partition `p0`.
 To make sure I'm on the right track, I issued a couple of entries manually to get different timestamp values:

     M:7727678 [tmp]>insert into tmp.sql_log (tmstmp) values ('2018-02-27 12:59:00');
     Query OK, 1 row affected, 2 warnings (0.01 sec)